 Electives, Free and Otherwise

-English majors need to take a total of 13 courses for the major.
-Six of these courses must be in the core; how many of the remaining 7 may be entirely free electives depends on what track of the major you choose, since different tracks require different numbers of seminars.
+How many of these seven may be entirely free electives depends on what track of the major you choose, since different tracks require different numbers of seminars.

 Within the Standard Curriculum, for example, at least four courses must be seminars.
 The English Majors emphasizing Creative Writing and Cinema Studies, however, each require six core courses and five seminars (since they effectively contain their own concentrations).
 How many Free Electives you will have left, therefore, depends entirely on your chosen track of the major, and on how many seminars you double count in the core.